-Seizing the moment on a rare March (2019) morning, forecast to be dry and sunny after much rain, cloud and wind during the first fortnight of this highly variable month, Fiona had plotted a circular route centred around the coastal hamlet of Cwmtydu.
+Seizing the moment on a currently rare March morning, forecast to be dry and sunny after much rain, cloud and wind during the first fortnight of this highly variable month, Fiona had plotted a circular route centred around the coastal hamlet of Cwmtydu.
 Click here for a google satellite map of the area.
 Parking just above St. Tysilio’s church, the walk begins with a marvellous plunge down a steep stepped path into the wooded, fern filled valley of Afon Soden.
-Halfway down was a new temporary sign indicating that the land on the sunnier, Northern slope of the cwm is being managed to protect and extend potential habitat for the nationally very rare Pearl Bordered Fritillary butterfly.
+Halfway down was a new temporary sign indicating that the land on the sunnier, Northern slope of the cwm is being managed to protect and extend potential habitat for the nationally very rare Pearl-bordered fritillary, Boloria euphrosyne, butterfly.
 We’ll have to return in April or May and see if we can manage to see any.

 Climbing back out of the valley, the walk takes you more gradually uphill again, and towards the coastal path.
 It was while passing through one of the rather overgrown small fields attached to the farm at Caerllan, that I first spotted a lump of white foam on the grass.
 On a perfect sunny day, and with a chilling strong South Westerly wind, I couldn’t immediately work out why this foam was there.
-However in 5 minutes as we walked down towards the coastal cliffs, over grass very tightly cropped by a group of ponies, the reason became clear.
+However, in the 5 minutes it took for us to walk down towards the coastal cliffs, over grass very tightly cropped by a group of ponies, the reason became clear.
 Sea foam was being generated way below on the cove’s beach, where the water of incoming waves was being whipped by the wind into the whitest of froths, which was then plastered onto the surrounding rocks and beach.
-Occasionally a strong gust would lift off chunks of foam, break it into smaller pieces, and then blow it up, above the cliffs and inland.
-Strangely neither of us could recall seeing such an wonderful phenomenon before.
+Occasionally, a strong gust would lift off chunks of foam, break it into smaller pieces, and then blow it up, above the cliffs and inland.
+Strangely neither of us could recall seeing such a wonderful phenomenon before.

 I don’t know whether there is a name for such small pieces of windblown sea foam.
 Perhaps there should be?
 Spindrift and spume are both words relating to spray or foam whipped off waves by strong winds.
 I discovered that Leucothea (Leucothoe, Leukotheo) was, in ancient mythology, a Greek sea goddess of spindrift, click here for more.
 We have 3 different forms of the evergreen shrub Leukothoe growing in the garden, though I wasn’t previously aware of this connection with the ancient and divine.
 Possibly so called because of the pendant racemes of whitish flowers that top the glossy leaves in spring.
 A valuable gap filling addition in our woodland garden, though quietly unspectacular, and one of those plants that suffered here in last year’s drought and heatwave.

-So the sight of bursts of windblown ffloss racing inland over close cropped grass and rusty bracken immediately had both Fiona and I thinking of the verse she’d included in the handwritten anthology birthday book of spells and poetry which she’d made and presented for my 21st birthday…
+The sight of bursts of windblown ffloss racing inland over close cropped grass and rusty bracken immediately had both Fiona and I thinking of the verse she’d included in the handwritten anthology birthday book of spells and poetry, which she’d made and presented to me, for my 21st birthday.

 The fair breeze blew, the white foam flew,